mountain-reverie/mikrotik-configuration-backup/CONTRIBUTING.md

 - **Auto-tagging**: Automatic semantic versioning on main branch
 - **Dependabot Integration**: Auto-merge safe updates, Claude auto-fix for failures
 - **Go Version Updates**: Monthly automated checks for new Go releases
+- **GitHub Actions Security**: All actions pinned to commit SHAs (not tags) for supply chain security

 ### For Contributors